AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 ![overview of GPTs in the OpenAI platform](./OpenAI_Polka.png)

 In the figure are depicted the user main actions that will trigger the iteraction with the PolkaAirdrop GPT AI:
-* How do I create an airdop for my project?.
+* _How do I create an airdop for my project?_.
 In this action the GPT AI will guide through the different steps to set up the airdrop such as defining the project manager address, the project prompt NFT, the requisites for ambassadors to get rewarded the NFT, the duration of the airdrop, and so on.

 * Can you guide me on participation on the airdrop?.
 This action is foscused to the ambassadors that the GPT AI will inform the ambassadors the actions that they have to perform to gain the NFT reward.